DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 }
 {% endhighlight %}

+Note: The actual code unparks node's successor instead of node itself.
+This is because, during acquire, immediately after adding node to the queue, it tries again to acquire the lock for the head node.
+We skipped that part to retain simplicity.
+You can checkout the [acquire](https://github.com/openjdk-mirror/jdk/blob/adea42765ae4e7117c3f0e2d618d5e6aed44ced2/src/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L857) and [unpark](https://github.com/openjdk-mirror/jdk/blob/adea42765ae4e7117c3f0e2d618d5e6aed44ced2/src/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L638) code for more details.

 ## Conclusion

 I was putting off going through this code for a long time.
 It turned out to be a wonderful ride.
 We skipped some important parts of the code like ```Condition``` object, doAcquireInterruptibly, Cancelled status and lot more.
-Hopefully, now that we understand the basics it should be easier to unpack.
+But hopefully, now that we understand the basics, it will be easier to unpack.

-Hats off to the Doug Lea.
-The code is easy (relatively speaking) to understand (considering the complexity) and the documentation for these classes is the most comprehensive and informative I've ever encountered.
+Hats off to the original author of the code, Doug Lea.
+It is relatively easy to understand (considering its complex functionality) and the documentation for these classes is the most comprehensive and informative I've ever encountered.

 Hit me up in the comments for any queries or corrections.